Parlia is an encyclopaedia of opinion; we want to map all relevant and important arguments about everything.

 The title of your argument should be a complete statement explaining the Argument in as few words as possible.
 For instance, for the Position Prostitution should be decriminalised, an Argument could be Decriminalisation protects sex workers.

-The body of an argument should aim for 3-4 paragraphs and be made up of simple language.
+The body of an argument should aim for 1-2 paragraphs (no more than 300 words) and be made up of simple language.
 It should seek to cover three key pieces of information.

 - State the Argument itself as simply as possible: X because Y.